Our highly skilled technicians are available to students from all disciplines for guidance and advice as you use the equipment.

 Technical Team Leaders

-He oversees the photography, graphic design, 3D printing/scanning and music technicians across the faculty, noting that "the skills of the technical team would see them employed in any area of the industry."
-He says between the knowledge and skills of the technical staff, coupled with the leading equipment available, students can "pretty much produce anything" in their chosen discipline in the faculty.
+Zane oversees the photography, graphic design, moving image, digital research hub (DRH) and music technicians across the faculty.
+He says that between the knowledge and skills of the technical staff, together with first-rate available equipment, students can "pretty much produce anything" in their chosen discipline.

 Mold making and casting

 Franca Bertani - Mould making, casting and ceramics

 Franca works in the casting laboratory at Elam where she oversees the ceramic and casting area, including plaster, resin, metal and glass casting.

 Over many years working in tertiary education, she has acquired experience in model making for industrial design and architecture, digital fabrication and the fine arts.